 The steps to accreditation may involve one year or more of preparation before the site survey and ongoing quality improvement following the survey.

 1. Consult with a designated CARF resource specialist to receive guidance and technical assistance regarding the accreditation process.
-Learn about our quality standards and visit our Online Store to obtain a standards manual.

 2. Conduct a self-evaluation.
 The service provider conducts a self-study and evaluation of its conformance to the standards.